ShivaGanapathy/Dermatol/README.md

  * is trained with 500 epochs
  * reached a training accuracy of 98%

+ # Data Source
+ In order to train the neural network, data from kaggle was used.
+The data can be seen here: https://www.kaggle.com/kmader/skin-cancer-mnist-ham10000

  # Installation Steps on Windows:
  * Download all the contents of this repository